Payjoin POC: Implementing no_std on the payjoin ecosystem

 The problem

 Most Rust crates are written with std as an implicit assumption.
 Strings, collections, error traits, I/O — all of it silently pulls in the standard library.
-For hardware signers and embedded environments, this is a hard blocker.
+For hardware signers and embedded environments running on targets like thumbv7em-none-eabihf, this is a hard blocker.
 The payjoin crate needed to work without it.

-The goal: make cargo build -p payjoin --no-default-features --features "v2,alloc" pass cleanly.
+The goal: make cargo build -p payjoin --no-default-features --features "v2,alloc" --target thumbv7em-none-eabihf pass cleanly.

 First attempts

 The early builds failed in expected ways.
 The wasm32-unknown-unknown target broke immediately because getrandom doesn’t support it without specific flags.
-Switching to thumbv7em-none-eabihf got further, but hit a wall at secp256k1-sys, which requires arm-none-eabi-gcc to compile its C bindings.
+Switching to thumbv7em-none-eabihf got further, but dependencies like serde, log, once_cell, and parking_lot don’t support no_std on that target at all — these simply can’t be pulled in from the workspace in a no_std build.

 Isolating std